Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 Below the debounce period configuration you can configure the pins.
 Each pin can be configured as input/output and in case of an input pin as pull-up.
-The current state is depicted in the tabular below.
+The current state is depicted in the table below.

 To test the LED we configure pin 3 as output and change the value.
 When the pin is high the LED should light up.
 To test the button configure pin 0 as input pull-up.
-We need the pull-up to define a stable state when the button is not pressed.
-Now look in the tabular, you should see that you can change the value of the pin by toggling the button.
+We need the pull-up to define a stable state when the slide switch does not short pin 0 to GND.
+Now look in the table, you should see that you can change the value of the pin by toggling the slide switch.

-If you don't have a button or a LED you can try to measure voltages with a voltage meter or connect a pin with GND or VCC to see changes in the Brick Viewer.
+If you don't have a button or a LED you can try to measure voltages with a voltage meter or connect an input pin with GND or VCC to see changes in the Brick Viewer.

 |test_pi_ref|